muziejus/javascripting-english-major/9-dataset.md

 });
 ```

 Save and reload.
-To make sure it worked correctly, if you use the Element
+To make sure it worked correctly, use the Element inspector
-inspector (a tab near the console tab in the browser), see if the HTML around
+(a tab near the console tab in the browser’s developer tools) to see if the
-the word “Whan” looks like this:
+HTML around the word “Whan” looks like this:

 ```html
 <a href="#" data-modern="When">Whan</a>